SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 To ensure reliable data transmission, you are supposed to implement data validation functionality.
 Specifically, you need to calculate a 16-bit checksum for all fields in the packet except for **`test_case, Source_address, and Target_address`**, and then fill in the `CHECKSUM` field.
 This ensures that the receiver can perform validation checks upon receiving the data. *You could implement related feature in both **`send() & recv()`** or define a new function and call it if need.*

 #### 3 Retransmitting
 Generally, in an unreliable network environment, the connection might occur packets lost, corrupted or delyaed.
 Hence it is necessary to retransmit these error packets when above error happened.
-Specifically, when some packets that have been sent do not receive a response with `ACK=1`, which means that they have been received successfully, it is necessary to resend those packets.
+Specifically, when some packets that have been sent do not receive a response with `ACK=1`, which means that they have not been received successfully, it is necessary to resend those packets.
 You can implement this feature using any strategy you think suitable.
 For example, maintain a list of sent data, remove an item from the list when it receives the correct response, and resend the data if no response is received within a set duration.